Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Excitation sequences

 \subsection{First descending sequence}

 At the end of the first ascending sequence every term is a multiple of the root, $r$.
-Thus, at the reflection, substituting $j+k=a \, r$ in the last delta of \eqref{eq:mixed} singles out $r=2(N+1)/a$, allowing us to state two important facts: \begin{enumerate} \item If $r$ divides $2(N+1)$ the first ascending sequence will be reflected into itself (for low modes) or be equivalent to a low mode excitation sequence that reflects into itself (for high modes).
-This shows, in particular, that $Q_2$ is nonthermal for all $N$, since $2(N+1)$ is a always divisible by 2.
-It also shows that $Q_1$ is a \emph{trivial} thermal root, since it excites all modes in the first ascending sequence for any $N$; \item The reflection takes place when a multiple of $r$ is larger than $N$ for the first time, \emph{i.e.}~when $x_j=Q_{(a+1)r}$.
+Thus, at the reflection, substituting $j{+}k{=}a \, r$ in the last delta of \eqref{eq:mixed} singles out $r{=}2(N{+}1)/a$, allowing us to state two important facts: \begin{enumerate} \item If $r$ divides $2(N{+}1)$, then the first ascending sequence is reflected into itself.
+This shows, in particular, that $Q_2$ is nonthermal for all $N$, since $2(N{+}1)$ is a always divisible by 2 \cite{bivins1973nonlinear, sholl1990modal}.
+It also shows that $Q_1$ is a \emph{trivial} thermal root, since it excites all modes in the first ascending sequence for any $N$; \item The reflection takes place when a multiple of $r$ is larger than $N$ for the first time, i.e., when $Q_j=Q_{(a+1)r}$.
 Evidently this mode lies outside mode space and the excited mode is actually $Q_{2(N+1)-(a+1)\,r}$ after the reflection.
-A consequence is that even roots can never excite odd modes, since for even modes $2(N+1)-(a+1)\,r$ is always even.
-This shows that $Q_{2r}$ are nonthermal roots for all $r$ and all $N$. \end{enumerate} Once a reflection occurs, the selection rule for $|j-k|$ generates a descending sequence starting from $Q_{2(N+1)-(a+1)\,r}$, namely,
+A consequence is that even roots can never excite odd modes, since for even modes $2(N{+}1){-}(a{+}1)\,r$ is always even \cite{sholl1990modal}.
+This shows that $Q_{2r}$ are nonthermal roots for all $r$ and all $N$. \end{enumerate} Once a reflection occurs, the selection rule for $|j{-}k|$ generates a descending sequence starting from $Q_{2(N+1)-(a+1)\,r}$, namely,

-The descent continues in multiples of $r$ until the next mode would exit the chain, \emph{i.e.}~until $2(N+1)-(a+b)\,r < 0$.
+The descent continues in multiples of $r$ until the next mode would exit the chain, i.e., until $2(N+1)-(a+b)\,r < 0$.
+Despite the reflection, it is important to note that each term in the descending sequence comes from a product like $Q_{a r} Q_{b r}$, and will therefore have an amplitude that scales perturbatively as $\mathcal{O}(\alpha^{a+b-1})$ for short times, just as in the ascending sequence.
+This shows both ascending and descending sequences can be tied together and monotonically ordered based on how their short-time solutions scale with $\alpha$.